 Breakfast

 - Muesli/granola cereal in bulk without the dry milk mixed in (soy milk powder is great for vegans/lactose intolerant); Instant oatmeal packets provide variety, and you can burn the packaging in a campfire.
-Add nuts to give them more calories.
+Add nuts to increase their calorie content.
 See Outdoor Herbivore’s bulk muesli mix with soy milk.

 - Tortilla/Naan/English muffins/bagels pack well and can taste great in the morning with Nutella or nut butter.
 Make nut butter tortilla roll-ups even more delicious by adding a freeze-dried berry medley containing raspberries, blueberries, and strawberries.
-Simplify at home by pre-cutting dense breads that can be halved like English muffins and bagels.
+Simplify at home by pre-cutting dense breads that are served halved, such as English muffins and bagels.
 Also, consider pre-coating halved bread with jam/nut butter and individually wrapping it to eliminate clean-up and waste at camp.

-- Eggs/tofu scrambled with dried vegetables make a nice protein-rich breakfast.
+- Scrambled eggs or tofu with dried vegetables make a nice protein-rich breakfast.
 You can find eggs in crystal or powdered form.
 For an egg alternative, look for dried tofu/soy crumbles.
 Pre-mix the egg powder in a boil bag with desired vegetables and spices (bell pepper, onion, salt, pepper, etc).
-Imitation bacon bits can be added for those that want them.
+Imitation bacon bits can be added for those who want them.
 Bring tortillas for making breakfast burritos.

 - Pancakes may be an excellent option for Scout groups if someone is willing to carry the skillet.
-Make the pancake mix beforehand by measuring the correct ratio of flour, dried eggs, baking powder, and salt, so all you have to do at camp is add water.
+Make the pancake mix at home by measuring the correct ratio of flour, dried eggs, baking powder, and salt, so all you have to do at camp is add water.

-- Instant/freeze-dried coffee is great because it eliminates coffee grounds and requires no equipment other than hot water and a cup.
+- Instant/freeze-dried coffee is great because it eliminates coffee-ground waste and requires no equipment other than hot water and a cup.
 You can also control the strength of your coffee by adding more granules or water.
 Outdoor Herbivore has an organic freeze-dried coffee for 100+ cups.

 Lunch